Bioblitz Guide

 Once you've picked a location and date you'll need to get to work organizing your bioblitz.
 Your responsibilities as the organizer are to:

 Create a Collection Project and set the filters for the place and date of your bioblitz.
+This will ensure you get the stats you want about the place, time, and species you care about.
 More on Projects here.

-You'll want to get iNaturalist set up for your bioblitz in advance so you'll have a web address ready to send out, making it easy for participants and onlookers to find your bioblitz on iNaturalist.
+You'll want to get your project set up in advance so you'll have a URL ready to send out, making it easy for participants and onlookers to find your bioblitz on iNaturalist.
 Check out this help page for advice on how to set up a collection project for a bioblitz.

 Recruit observers